Winnie Lightner: Life and career

 Also known as Winifred Hansen (using the last name of her foster family), she started off in vaudeville at age fifteen and adopting Winnie Lightner as her stage name, she was an immediate success and played the fabled Palace theater in New York City only three months after beginning her career.

 With vaudeville in decline in the early 1920s, she switched to Broadway revues, where she starred in George White's Scandals of 1922, 1923, and 1924, in Gay Paree in 1925 and 1926, and in Harry Delmar's Revels in 1927.

-In 1928, she made a Vitaphone short in which she sang "We Love It", "Heaven Help a Sailor on a Night Like This", "That Brand New Model of Mine", and "We've Got a Lot to Learn".
-A censorship board in Pennsylvania held up the release of the film because of the content of Lightner's songs.
+In 1927, she made a Fox Movietone short, and in 1928, she made a Vitaphone short called "The Song a Minute Girl" in which she sang "Heaven Help a Sailor on a Night Like This", "Raise Myself a Papa", and "We Love It", as well as another short called "Winnie Lightner: Broadway’s Favorite" in which she sang "That Brand New Model of Mine", and "We've Got a Lot to Learn".
+A censorship board in Pennsylvania held up the release of "The Song a Minute Girl" because of the content of Lightner's songs.
 According to film historian Alexander Walker, "Warners asked the censors to merely pass judgment on the visuals - the censors refused."

 The musical Gold Diggers of Broadway was a 1929 triumph and made her a star.
 Warner Bros. quickly signed her up for additional films.
 The first of these was She Couldn't Say No (1930), in which Lightner was cast in a maudlin dramatic role that did not suit her talents.
 This was followed by Hold Everything, a lavish all-Technicolor musical comedy that was a huge hit.
 It was followed by another highly successful picture, The Life of the Party, which was also shot entirely in Technicolor but from which most of the songs were cut prior to release.

 By the end of 1930, audiences had grown tired of musicals, while Lightner was in the process of shooting three of them: Sit Tight (1931), Gold Dust Gertie (1931), and Manhattan Parade (1932).
 They all were released with most of the music cut.
 This was especially noticeable on Manhattan Parade, in which even the background music was completely removed.

 In response to the changes in public tastes, Warner Bros. decided to try another dramatic role for Lightner; the result was a picture called Side Show (1931) which proved to be unsuccessful.
 She appeared in two more comedies, in which she co-starred with Loretta Young - without songs - before she left Warner Bros.
 In the first of these, Play Girl (1932), she was billed with her name above the title, but in the second, She Had to Say Yes (1933), Young received first billing.